harrtho/nskeyedarchiver/README.md

 # nskeyedarchiver

-A Golang based implementation of Swift/ObjectiveCs NSKeyedArchiver/NSKeyedUnarchiver
+A fork extending [@danielpaulus's excellent Golang based implementation](https://github.com/danielpaulus/nskeyedarchiver) NSKeyedArchiver with support for extracting Time, String, and custom objects.

 Unarchive extracts NSKeyedArchiver Plists, either in XML or Binary format, and returns an array of the archived objects converted to usable Go Types.
 - Primitives will be extracted just like regular Plist primitives (string, float64, int64, []uint8 etc.).